andrew/ultimate-awesome/README.md

 - [awesome-it-architect](https://github.com/gtonic/awesome-it-architect) - A curated list of IT architecture technologies and resources.
 - [awesome-administration](https://github.com/hacklschorsch/awesome-administration) - A curated list of open government initiatives - public money, public code!.
 - [awesome-ai-api-projects](https://github.com/HeMuling/awesome-ai-api-projects) - A list of projects that can use various ai api 可以使用ai api的各种项目列表.
+- [awesome-x](https://github.com/hiifong/awesome-x) - :sparkles:Awesome list All in one.
 - [awesome-gcp](https://github.com/hrvolapeter/awesome-gcp) - A curated list of awesome Google Cloud Platform (GCP) libraries, open source repos, guides, blogs, and other resources.
 - [awesome-fastai](https://github.com/isymbo/awesome-fastai) - A personal curated list for learning fast.ai and the related.
 - [mobile-android](https://github.com/it-shark-pro/mobile-android) - 📚 Materials about development for Android.